SmileiPIC/tutorials/advanced_wakefield.rst

 Notice the ``MovingWindow`` block in the documentation.
 This allows the simulation domain to constantly shifts toward the `x` direction in order to follow the laser propagation.

-Action: Give a proper velocity and start time to the moving window in order to follow the laser pulse and observe it enter the plasma.
+:underline:`Action`: Give a proper velocity and start time to the moving window in order to follow the laser pulse and observe it enter the plasma.
 Increase the number of iterations from 2000 to 38000.
 This is a rather long simulation so make sure to use at least 160 cores.

 Hint: Remember that a variable can be given as a function of variables from other blocks.
 For instance, the grid length along x can be called as
 ``Main.grid_length[0]``.